Mental Health Therapy in Cincinnati

 In Person

-Dana McDonald is a mental health professional, providing both online and in-person sessions.
-Services include therapy for adults (18+) and seniors (65+).
-Dana is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
+Alex Weiglein is a mental health professional, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Alex is in-network with insurance providers including Aetna, Anthem, and Behavioral Health Systems.
 Get in touch to see how therapy can fit your goals and schedule.

 Online